GER Class S69: Background

-At the time of their introduction, the "Claud Hamilton" 4-4-0s were becoming outclassed on the heaviest express.
+At the time of their introduction, the "Claud Hamilton" 4-4-0s were becoming outclassed on the GER's heaviest express trains.
 Although an enlarged 4-4-0 design was mooted, it was realised that any such design would have too high an axle load for the tracks of the Great Eastern Railway, which had a relatively low restriction.
 Another design constraint was the short turntables used at the time.
 This meant that a 4-6-0 design was decided upon, although the design was relatively short compared to similar designs introduced at the same time.

 Construction

 The first locomotive, numbered 1500, was delivered to Ipswich shed in November 1911, and construction continued at Stratford Works up to number 1538 which was delivered, again to Ipswich shed, in June 1915.
 There was then a brief pause due to wartime restrictions and the next two locomotives, 1539 and 1540, were not delivered until June 1917.
 A further batch of 20, numbers 1541 to 1560, were constructed by Beardsmore's having works numbers 135 to 154 although running numbers were not in the same order as the works numbers.
-These were delivered from June 1920 to April 1921 during which time construction continued at Stratford Works with numbers 8561 to 1570 also being delivered in 1920.
+These were delivered from June 1920 to April 1921 during which time construction continued at Stratford Works with numbers 1561 to 1570 also being delivered in 1920.

-After the grouping the LNER ordered a further batch of 10 locomotives from Beyer Peacock of Manchester, and these were delivered with running numbers 8561 to 8570 to Gorton shed.
-This final batch brought the number of locomotives constructed to 71.
+After the grouping the LNER ordered a further batch of 10 locomotives from Beyer Peacock of Manchester, and these were delivered with running numbers 8571 to 8580 to Gorton shed.
+This final batch brought the number of locomotives constructed to 81.